WilliamJudge94/sxdm/docs/importing.rst

 .. note::

-    This importer is what creates the main *.h5 file.
+    This importer is what creates the main .h5 file.

 .. note::

-    There is no way to force overwrite imported data - will be added soon
+    There is no way to force overwrite imported data.
+This will be added soon.

 Experimental Data (.mda) XRF Data Import